etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     </figure>

     !!! tip
-        - Notice that the name can be anything you want, but the type has to be setted as Module.
+        - Notice that the name can be anything you want, but the type has to be set as Module.
-        - The _description field_ is free and also _required_.
+        - The _description_ field is free and also _required_.
         - The _Is Rx_ checkbox indicates that this module will include RX service configurations, the RX service Javapackage must be specified.
-        - The _Is React_  checkbox indicates that this module includes a sub-application and React Native code is generated.
+        - The _Is React_ checkbox indicates that this module includes a subapplication and React Native code is generated.
         - In this case, start from `1.0.0` module version and set the DB Prefix as `ETSAPPP`.